bdridi/kata-bank-account/README.md

 ## How to launch

-- Create an account and some transactions in file `main.kt` and the print statement as the example below :
+- Create an account, and some transactions in file `main.kt` and the print statement as the example below :

 ````kotlin